 Hearing aid fitting: During this appointment we set the hearing aids up for you and show you how to use and take care of them.
 This appointment takes an hour.

-Follow up appointments: Follow up appointments are booked for half an hour.
-During these appointments we adjust the sound and make sure you are comfortable using the hearing aids.
-Follow up appointments are included for at least 6 months after the hearing aids are fitted.
-The number of appointments needed varies between people.
+Follow up appointments are booked for half an hour.
+During these appointments, we adjust the sound and make sure you are comfortable using the hearing aids.
+Follow up appointments are included with the price of the hearing aids (for at least six months).
+The number of appointments needed varies among people.

 Does the fee cover just the device?
 Does it include the fitting?
 Does it cover the trial period or other services?
 Some audiologists offer free care and support for extended periods, other offer discounts on certain models.